-Prior to the injection, you should talk to your doctor about your medication as you may need to stop or reduce your medication.
+Prior to receiving carpal tunnel injections Phoenix patients should talk to their doctor about medication, as you may need to stop or reduce your medication.
 Because injections increase the risk of infection, your doctor may ask you to stop taking any immunosuppressive medication.
 If you’re taking blood thinners, you might need to reduce your dosage.
 Do not stop or restart your medication until your doctor instructs you to.

 You should rest your hand and wrist for six hours and reduce its use over the next several days.
 You may experience some numbness in your hand due to the anesthetic, and you should not drive yourself home.
 You may experience an increase in your symptoms over the first few days following your procedure, as the corticosteroid does not typically take effect until at least a day after.
 It may take up to a week to feel relief.

 This procedure is a very safe procedure, but there can be some complications.